write a letter on your computer.

 In the top box, the one labelled LEFT,

-If your in Centimetres enter 8 and click OK.
+If you're in Centimetres enter 8 and click OK.

-If your in Inches enter 3 and click OK.
+If you're in Inches enter 3 and click OK.

 When you've clicked the OK button, DON'T MAKE ANY MORE CLICKS.